The Bathers (Courbet): History

 Courbet and Proudhon were from the same region of France, but this defence betrays a misunderstanding of the work of Courbet, who did not want to spend his life painting rural people or attacking the middle classes.
 The work was also caricatured by Cham in Le Charivari.

 X-ray

 The Centre de recherche et de restauration des musées de France X-rayed the canvas to see its underdrawing.
 This showed up the earliest composition for the work, in which a nude woman faced the viewer and pointed at a figure getting up on the right, probably a motif borrowed from a Perseus Delivering Andromeda which Courbet had copied in a museum.
 That composition was covered by a well-finished scene showing a lifesize figure in a striped costume with his hand in his hair and seemingly hallucinating as he throws himself off a precipice, with Death personified as a skeleton at the base waiting for him.
-A sketch of that work survives - he was already working on it in April 1845 but abandoned it in January 1846.
+A sketch of that work survives – Courbet was already working on it in April 1845 but abandoned it in January 1846.
 Seven years later he reused the canvas for The Bathers.